Undertale background

 Note that the overworld's automatic line break system will not account for face sprites set this way; instead, it's recommended to set a face sprite in General.SetDialog (see The General Object).

-This function loads face sprites from YOUR MOD/Sprites/Mugshots.
-You may put folder names in here, such as [mugshot:Papyrus/suspicious] for YOUR MOD/Sprites/Mugshots/Papyrus/suspicious.png.
+This function loads face sprites from YOUR MOD/Sprites/Mugshots, and if none exists, from Default/Sprites/Mugshots.
+You may put folder names in here, such as [mugshot:Papyrus/suspicious] to get the file YOUR MOD/Sprites/Mugshots/Papyrus/suspicious.png, or if it doesn't exist, Default/Sprites/Mugshots/Papyrus/suspicious.png.

-Use [mugshot:null] to revert the overworld text box back to normal.
+Use [mugshot:null] or [mugshot] to revert the text box back to normal.

 To use a sequence of face sprites, enter something such as